anton-mcintosh/blog-posts/goals-2025.md

 ## Goal 5: Write every day
 A daily journal plus my weekly blog post should make this one a slam dunk.
 This one is simple.
 Though I believe it'll be fulfilling.
 Not all goals have to be difficult.

+## So that's it
+These aren't my only goals for the year, but when i'm having a conversation with someone and they ask me what my goals are for the year, these are my go to.
+I'll post a sit-rep around the end of each quarter to see how things are progressing.
+I believe these goals are all perfectly achievable if I stay on top of myself and keep busy.
+The SMART aspect of these goals are what make them actual **goals** and not **wants**.
+My list of wants is a mile long, and I rarely make progress on any of them.
+Using the SMART framework to give my goals some teeth should help me get where I want to be.

+So what are your goals for 2025?
+Shoot me an email at anton@idleworkshop.com and let me know your plan.
+I'd love to hear about it.

+Here's to a great, productive year!